 However, while the majority of organizations with a SOC have skilled analysts who handle threat hunting, evidence indicates that many organizations face a range of challenges with the effectiveness of their threat hunting tools and programs.

-In this article, we’ll review four important requirements for building an effective threat hunting toolset:
+In this article, we’ll review a four point checklist for building an effective threat hunting toolset:

 - Provide the ability to hunt across all of your data